Brazil's Bolsonaro fuels spat with Macron over Amazon fires - Journal du Cameroun

 Bolsonaro has hit back, accusing Macron of treating Brazil like “a colony or no-man’s land.”

+“Brazil does not lie and nor does its president, its government and its institutions,” Mourao said, in an apparent reference to Macron’s accusation against Bolsonaro.

+“Leaders of European countries come, individually or together, to take initiatives against free trade, looking to sabotage historic agreements like that signed between the European Union and Mercosur.”

-Bolsonaro’s remarks come as official figures show 1,044 new fires were started between Monday and Tuesday, taking the total this year to 83,329 — the highest since at least 2013 — even as military aircraft and troops help battle the blazes.
+Bolsonaro’s remarks come as the latest official figures show 1,044 new fires were started Monday and Tuesday, taking the total this year to 83,329 — the highest since at least 2013 — even as military aircraft and troops help battle the blazes.

 More than half of the fires are in the massive Amazon basin.